rajesh-adk-137/autogenius/MINDSDB_MODEL_SETUP.md

 ## Database Setup

-1. follow the readme in the database folder in this repo for more comprehensive guide to database setup or just continue, this too shall work.
+1. follow the readme in the database folder in this repo for more comprehensive guide to database setup or just continue, this too shall work if you have mysql installed.

 2. **Create the MySQL Database**